veertuinc/mac-scan-docs/_index.md

 [2022-09-13 08:17:47]  INFO Start listening on port 8081
 ```

+You will need to keep the server running the entire duration of your jobs.

 ### Start / Stop Scanner

 You'll then be able to make API calls, or use the CLI tool to start scanning: